mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 ### Namespacing
 Consider name-spacing layout and javascript specific classes.

 For instance, instead of using a class name like `.container`, you could use `.layout-container`.
 Or `.layout-grid`, over `.grid`.
-This gives the benefit of clear separation between component
+This gives the benefit of clear separation between component-specific and layout-specific styles.

 Or for javascript that is manipulating the DOM, use something like `.js-behavior-hook` instead of `.behavior-hook` to make sure that it is a dedicated class not used for styling.